 The native grasses in this mixture will withstand prolonged periods of drought.
 If some green vegetation is desired then supplemental summer irrigation is necessary.
 If no summer irrigation is provided the grasses will become a dormant golden color and green up inthe fall with rainfall.
 It is recommended that supplemental irrigation is supplied through one summer season in order for the grasses to establish deep root systems.

 This seed mixture is suitable for foothill, valley and coastal regions of California.

 This mixture performs best in clay or sandy soils with a pH range of 5.5 to 8.5.

 Use of a starter fertilizer when seeding is highly recommended.
 While fertilizer on native grasses is not critical it is recommended to promote growth and increase establishment.
 Fertilize during periods of active growth in Spring and Fall with a balanced fertilizer.
-Avoid using products with a high nitrogen (N) content as that will increase water usage.
+Avoid using products with a high nitrogen (N) content as such use increases water usage.
 Apply no more than 4 pounds of N per 1,000 square feet per year.

-It is not necessary to mow the Bioswale Mixture but it can be mowed if a neater look is desired.
-Mowing height should be no lower than 3 inches.
+It is not necessary to mow this mixture but it can be mowed if a neater look is desired.
+Mowing height should be no lower than 2 inches.
 Never mow more than 1/3 of the leaf blade on a mowing cycle.

 CLICK HERE for instructions on planting and maintaining native grasses.